 There are several types of squat exercises to choose from.
 Listed below are four squat exercises in order of challenge as they are presented in the Exercise for Better Bones program.
 Find one that feels comfortable for you and over time progress to a more challenging level.

 - Wall and ball squat (Beginner)

 Exercise Recommendations for Osteoporosis

-It is really important to do activities of daily living with proper form.
+It is really important to move heavy objects with proper form.
 However, you need to do more than that if you have osteoporosis.
 Exercise is an essential ingredient to bone health.
 If you have osteoporosis, therapeutic exercise needs to be part of your osteoporosis treatment program.